blacklightpy/vaultofknowledge/07. Miscellaneous/Religions/Hinduism/Hindu Denominations.md

 		- **Sub-denominations:**
 			- 6.3.1.
 Akshar Purushottam Darshan (as termed by BAPS) / Swaminarayan Sampradaya
 				- By Swami Narayana
-				- A version of Vishishta Advaita Vedaanta, where Para Brahmaan is Krishna
+				- A version of Vishishta Advaita Vedaanta, where Para Brahman is Krishna
-				- Para Brahmaan is thought to have manifested as Swaminarayana
+				- Para Brahman is thought to have manifested as Swaminarayana
-				- A distinction is made between Para Brahmaan, which is Purushottam Naraayan (Supreme Consciousness God), which is thought to reside in Swaminarayana who is part of Akshar Brahmaan, and Akshar Brahmaan, which is the cause of cosmic order
+				- A distinction is made between Para Brahman, which is Purushottam Naraayan (Supreme Consciousness God), which is thought to reside in Swaminarayana who is part of Akshar Brahman, and Akshar Brahman, which is the cause of cosmic order
 				- The original Swaminarayana Sampradaya believed that Akshar is the abode of Purushottam
-				- BAPS believe that Akshar Brahmaan is always present in Earth as a guru, and an ideal devotee, in whom Purushottam Brahmaan resides
+				- BAPS believe that Akshar Brahman is always present in Earth as a guru, and an ideal devotee, in whom Purushottam Brahman resides
 	- 6.4.
 Dvaita / Tattva Vaada Vedaanta (Dualistic / Proposition of Elements)
 		- By Madhvaacharya
 	- 6.5.
 Shuddha Advaita Vedaanta (Pure Oneness)